Not-Gonn4-Lie/1/README.md

         def drive(self):
             print(f"{self.brand} {self.model} is driving.")
 # 2. Object
 An instance of a class.
-You can create multiple objects from one class.
+It contains real data and can perform actions defined by its class.

     my_car = Car("Toyota", "Camry")
     my_car.drive()  # Output: Toyota Camry is driving.